 Table of Contents

 1. Introducing the ‘Walkable City’ 2.
 Pedestrian Infrastructures 3.
 Walking as Social Differentiation 4.
 Walking Rhythms and the Politics of Time 5.
 Pedestrian Politics of (Non) Encounters 6.
-The Walking Body, Emotional Geographies, and Mobile Methods 7.
+Walking Bodies, Emotional Geographies, and Mobile Methods 7.
 Stepping Forwards: Some Concluding Thoughts

-Jennie Middleton is a Senior Research Fellow in the Transport Studies Unit in the School of Geography and the Environment at the University of Oxford.
+Jennie Middleton is Associate Professor in Human Geography in the Transport Studies Unit and the School of Geography and the Environment at the University of Oxford.
 She is a human geographer with interests in everyday mobilities, care in the city, and innovative methodologies for urban research.